-The calibrated model matches reasonably well the pre-reform farm-size distribution from the survey data, by choice of the parameters of the ability distribution (see Figure 5, Panel A).
-The model also captures other aspects of the data that were not targeted in the calibration.
+Performance The calibrated model matches reasonably well the pre-reform farm-size distribution from the survey data, by choice of the parameters of the joint distortions-ability distribution (see Figure 5, Panel A).
+The correlation coefficient between s and $\varphi$ in the calibrated model is -0.92, implying a very strong positive correlation between farmer productivity and measured distortions in the benchmark economy.

+The model also captures other aspects of the 1984-85 micro data that were not targeted in the calibration.
 In particular, the model generates a reasonable distribution of land by reproducing, for example, the observation that about 45% of the land is in farms of less than 5 hectares (see Figure 5, Panel B).
-The model is also consistent with the positive relationship between labor productivity and farm size observed in the survey data (see Figure 5, Panel C).
-Finally, the model roughly captures the absence of a systematic relationship between the hired labor to land ratio and farm size (see Figure 5, Panel D).
+The model is also consistent with the positive relationship between labor productivity and farm size observed in the survey data (see Figure 5, Panel C), and roughly captures the absence of a systematic relationship between the hired labor to land ratio and farm size (see Figure 5, Panel D).
+Finally, the standard deviation of log-farm TFP in the 1984-85 panel data is 1.15, with the calibrated version of the model implying a dispersion in log-TFP across farm operators of 1.06.